JuanMendozaR/esp32-node-red/README.md

-# MQTT menssage with esp32 and node-red
+# MQTT messages with esp32 and node-red